kartheepan-coder/RWDfixes/RWDbugs.md

 > Popular course Component.

-- [X] Unable to click the Next button in the slider.
+- [X] Slick Navigation Next button was hidden behind the scroll-Bar.
+- [X] Overflow in x-axis due to the above button.

 #### Tablet Breakpoints.